4 days ago

 If you finish the online course/s, please bring your certificate/s of completion to Dookie to ensure trainers have an understanding about the proportion of partipants who have completed each course.

-RedR Australia Standby Register applicants are required to complete the United Nations Basic and Advanced Security in the Field certificates as a prerequisite to being accepted onto the Register.
+RedR Australia Standby Roster applicants are required to complete the United Nations Basic and Advanced Security in the Field certificates as a prerequisite to being accepted onto the Roster.

 Register online or contact Maria Beltran for more information: +61 3 83412666 or email@example.com.